Please be advised that the Pre-M.S.W., M.S.W. and Ph.D. programs are not offered via distance or online education.

 The Faculty of Social Work at the University of Manitoba has operated since 1943.
 The Master of Social Work (MSW) degree is fully accredited and recognized internationally as both a professional and academic qualification.

-The new structure ensures that students have knowledge and skills required to meet accreditation standards while continuing to allow for specialization.
-The revised program offers students greater flexibility in designing a program that meets their learning objectives.
-The credit hour requirements of the MSW Program remain unchanged as does the opportunity for students to meet degree requirements through a thesis or coursework option.
+The M.S.W. program structure includes both common core and specialized courses in compliance with the standards of our accreditation body (The Canadian Association for Social Work Education – CASWE).
+The program structure ensures that students have knowledge and skills required to meet accreditation standards while continuing to allow for specialization.
+The program offers students greater flexibility in designing a program that meets their learning objectives.
+The credit hour requirements of the MSW Program remain unchanged, as does the opportunity for students to meet degree requirements through a thesis or coursework option.

 The credit hour requirement is 27 credit hours in the course-based option and 24 credit hours in the thesis option.

-All students must complete three core courses (9 credit hours).
+All students must complete four core courses (12 credit hours).

-All students must complete courses within an area of specialization- "cluster" (9 credit hours).
+All students must complete specialized courses (9 credit hours).

-All students must complete 6 credit hours of electives (which may be taken within Social Work or other departments).
+All students must complete one, 3 credit hour elective (which may be taken within Social Work or other departments).

 Information on fees for full-time and part-time M.S.W. students can be found on the Registrar’s Office website.